 You don’t have to buy expensive gifts for Christmas each year.
 You can give something from the heart and make a bunch of Christmas goodies and put them in festive boxes as a personal touch.
 Here is a complete list of Christmas cookies and treats perfect for your cookie box this holiday season.

 For the past five years, maybe, I have been making Christmas goodies and giving them away as Christmas gifts.
 It started because I decided to take a stance against the amount of money that we all spend on gifts alone around the holidays for my massive family.
 I’m talking 13 nieces and nephews alone.
-There is no way, I am going to buy a toy that always gets thrown away or an appliance that hardly gets used year-after-year.
+There is no way, I am going to buy a toy that always gets thrown away or an appliance that hardly gets used year after year.
 Instead, I am going to make a bunch of sugary treats that everyone will look forward to.
 You know what?
 They do!
-It is now to the point where people ask me for specific things in their boxes that were in someone else’s box the year prior.
+It is now to the point where people ask me for specific things in their boxes that were in someone else box the year prior.

 Christmas cookie boxes have become a tradition and an expectation in my family since I started this trend.
 I am not starting to get into the decor of it all.
 It starts with a cute box that you can buy at Amazon or Michaels, add some cute tissue paper on the inside, and add a bow on the outside.
-They can get really cute depending on how far you want to take it.
+They can get really cute depending on how far you want to take them.

 What cookies to put inside a Christmas Cookie Box